andrewapple/andrewapple/README.md

 # Andrew Apple - Builder, Writer, Marginalia Enthusiast

-🧠 At work, I'm a problem-solving software developer driven by curiosity and a desire to build things that make people's lives better or their jobs easier.
+🧠 I'm a problem-solving software developer driven by curiosity and a desire to build things that make people's lives better or their jobs easier.

 💾 Whether it's updating a legacy application to meet modern expectations or designing a solution from the ground up, I strive to ship quality products that are intuitive, secure, and maintainable.